Tharamac/Tharamac/README.md

 ### Hi there 👋
 You can call me Mac.
-A person who is in between programming and music creation.

 📫 How to reach me:
 * **E-mail:** tharathorn.wang@gmail.com